trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 icon on the left sidebar opens the :file:`Home` directory, providing the option to quickly browse through system directories.
-Clicking the :guilabel:`file/folder` button in the upper right launches the :ref:`Insight File Manager` at the home directory.
-Clicking the :guilabel:`binoculars and gear` icon will launch the search utility.
+Clicking the :guilabel:`file/folder` button in the upper right launches the :ref:`Insight File Manager`, pointed to the home directory.
+Clicking the :guilabel:`binoculars and gear` icon launches the search utility.

-Finally, selecting the :guilabel:`screwdriver and wrench` icon on the sidebar will open :guilabel:`Desktop Preferences`, seen in :numref:`Figure %s <luminapanelplugin16>`.
+Selecting the :guilabel:`screwdriver and wrench` icon on the sidebar opens :guilabel:`Desktop Preferences`, seen in :numref:`Figure %s <luminapanelplugin16>`.

 .. _luminapanelplugin16: